-- Partially sighted: Having a partial vision in one or both eyes
+- Partially sighted: A situation to have a partial vision in one or both eyes

-- Low vision: Severe visual impairment in which visual acuity of 20/70 or weaker in a better-seeing eye will not improve with glasses or contacts.
+- Low vision: To have severe visual impairment in which visual acuity of 20/70 or weaker in a better-seeing eye will not improve with glasses or contacts.

 - Legally blind: A correct vision of 20/200 in their best-seeing eye.
 If eyeglasses or aids help the person’s vision to 20/20, they will not consider legally blind.

-- Totally blind: refers to a person with a complete loss of sight.
+- Totally blind: It refers to a person with a complete loss of sight.

 Common types of visual impairment:

-- Blurred Vision: It causes both near and far out of focus.
+- Blurred Vision: It’s a common problem which causes both near and far out of focus.